themarquisdesheric/simply-svelte-autocomplete/README.md

 | onSubmit | Function | () => {} | Called upon clicking an autocomplete result or hitting the `Enter` key
 | themeColor | String | '#333' | Color of chevron icon and highlight background
 | highlightTextColor | String | '#FFF' | Highlight text color

+## a11y (accessibility)

+Though the component includes ARIA information, tabbed result navigation needs to be implemented for the component to be truly accessible.

 ## Running Locally